mrselemogo777-gif/diabetes-risk-assesment-ML/README.md

-#  Diabetes Risk Assessment – Machine Learning Pipeline
+#  Diabetes Risk Assessment – End-to-End Machine Learning Pipeline

-Machine Learning pipeline for assessing diabetes risk and stratifying patients using the BRFSS 2015 dataset.
-This project integrates data preprocessing, exploratory analysis, feature engineering, clustering, and predictive modeling to support early risk detection and data-driven healthcare insights.
+An end-to-end machine learning pipeline for diabetes risk assessment and patient stratification using the BRFSS 2015 public health dataset.

+This project integrates data preprocessing, exploratory data analysis, feature engineering, clustering, and predictive modeling to demonstrate how machine learning can support early disease detection and healthcare analytics.

 ---

 ##  Project Objective

-This project aims to develop a structured machine learning pipeline to assess diabetes risk and classify patients into Low, Medium, and High-risk groups.
+The objective of this project is to design and implement a structured machine learning workflow capable of:

+- Predicting diabetes risk from demographic and clinical indicators
+- Stratifying patients into Low, Medium, and High-risk groups
+- Evaluating model performance under class imbalance
+- Demonstrating practical ML applications in public health analytics

-By leveraging predictive modeling and clustering techniques, the system demonstrates how data science can support early intervention strategies and public health decision-making.
+The system illustrates how predictive modeling can support early intervention strategies and data-driven healthcare decision-making.

 ---